'Not the Norm': HSU Students, Faculty Speak out on Racism

 Corral-Ribordy’s letter set the tone for the meeting as students followed by sharing their own experiences of racism on campus and in the community.
 With stories of prejudiced teachers and racist encounters in the university library, students let the majority white senate know what they perceive to be the norm on campus.

-“I’m happy to say I’m leaving [Humboldt County] soon,” Graciela Chupez, a former student senate representative, said.
+“I’m happy to say I’m leaving [Humboldt County] soon,” Graciela Chipres, a former student senate representative, said.
 “I have many stories of personal struggle mainly to do with the environment here.”

-Chupez held back tears as she spoke about her encounters with racism at HSU.
+Chipres held back tears as she spoke about her encounters with racism at HSU.
 She stated that over the five years she has lived here she has encountered many forms of racism, even run-ins with neo-Nazis.

 Yet according to Diego Morales, HSU isn’t the only place in Humboldt County where students don’t feel they belong.
 Morales is a tutor at Eureka High School and said some Latino students there feel marginalized compared to others.